kwizl/bookcraze/README.md

 ## Usage

-You can clone or download this repo (you need ruby installed in your computer).
+You can clone or download this repo (you need ruby installed on your computer).

 **git clone git@github.com:kwizl/lifestyle.git**
 Start server with: